qzhang503/proteoQ/vignettes/README.md

  plot_violins = TRUE
 )

-# or accept the default in parameters
+# or accept the default parameters
 normPSM()
 ```